rmorse7/Can-wind-and-solar-replace-coal-in-Texas/README.md

 # Can-wind-and-solar-replace-coal-in-Texas
-Data and code for "Can wind and solar replace coal in Texas" paper
+Code and data for "Can wind and solar replace coal in Texas" paper